IWSLT/IWSLT.github.io/_pages/2026/shared-tasks/african-celtic.md

 where:

 “team_name” is the name of the team
 “task” is “s2t”

-“label” is one of “primary”, “contrastive1”, or “contrastive2”

-"method" is one of end-to-end, audiollm or cascaded

-“language-pair” use the full language names (hausa, igbo, yoruba, english) and shows the translation direction (e.g. yoruba-english is Yoruba translated into English)
+“label” is one of “primary”, “contrastive1”, or “contrastive2” "method" is one of end-to-end, audiollm or cascaded “language-pair” uses the full language names (hausa, igbo, yoruba, english) and shows the translation direction (e.g. yoruba-english is Yoruba translated into English)

-We ask participants to email their submissions for all language pairs to the organizers in the following email address: marie.maltais@mila.quebec
+We ask participants to email their submissions for all language pairs to the organizers in the following email address with the subject line starting with "IWSLT SUBMISSION":
+**marie.maltais@mila.quebec**

 Ideally, your email body should include a brief description of your system (which the organizers can use/modify for describing your submission in the Findings paper), and a brief explanation if you include multiple files per language.